Fingernails and the Classical Guitar

 The roundest sound is achieved by using a slightly angled nail attack in which the skin of the finger very slightly precedes nail contact with the string.
 If nails are filed at an angle that brings the attacking nail parallel to the string and if the tip beyond it is not too long the nail will slide neatly over the string without hooking it, and will elicit a nice, round sound.
 Very smooth nail edges facilitate the process and contribute to achieving a nice tone quality.

 You need not spend a fortune on fancy nail oils.
 Even lip balm will do and is easy to carry around.
 Hard as Hooves Nail Strengthener Cream is an inexpensive and good product.
-If you want one of the best nail conditioners, Onymyrrhe, sold at the Classical Guitar Store, is a product that you can rub nightly into the matrix areas (lunula and cuticle area) of nails.
-A bottle is expensive, about $20, but lasts for nearly two years.
+If you want one of the best nail conditioners, Onymyrrhe, (no longer available at the Classical Guitar Store) is a product that you can rub nightly into the matrix areas (lunula and cuticle area) of nails.
+A bottle is expensive, about $25, but lasts for nearly two years.
 Even if you use Onymyrrhe, it is still important to rub oil into your nails throughout the day.

 If you do all of this, and still have fragile nails, you can strengthen just the tips by painting on nail glue and dipping your finger tip into nail acrylic powder.
 The powder sticks to the glue and becomes rough and semi-transparent.
 Sand this layer smooth.
-Apply a second layer of glue over the powder sets it a bit.
-Then, when it is dry, file and buff the very edges.
+Apply a second layer of glue over the powder.
+Then, when it is dry, file, sand and buff the very edges.
 If you play flamenco guitar, you will probably have to yield to the glue and powder method over a larger part of your nails than just the tips.
 Use this method on only about one-third of the surface of the nail.

 Nail tips and false nails use nail glue over even more of the nail surface.
 More nail ends up thinned-out, and the false nails CAN pop off.
 As can pieces of cut up ping-pong balls which don't really fit well on most people's finger nails anyway.
 I understand that ping pong nails also fluoresce in certain light.
 For those of you doing gigs, that may not be desirable.